Filters

 The timeless grace of handcrafted chikankari apparel has appealed to modern Indian women across generations.
 From college goers to working professionals, the vividly patterned kurtis can spruce up one's daily wear, traditional functions as well as fusion looks when teamed with jeans or skirts.
 The meticulous needlework elevates the beauty of the garment while keeping the look effortlessly elegant.

 Today there are many Indian fashion designers who have embraced this ancient embroidery to create contemporary ensembles from kurta sets, tunics, long dresses to fusion tops.
-As a made in India craft that empowers local artisans and continues winning fans globally, the chikankari kurti love affair is set to grow.
+As a made in India craft that empowers local artisans and continues winning fans globally, the chikankari embroidered kurti love affair is set to grow.

 Key Drivers Behind Chikankari's Growing Popularity in India